willmendesneto/reactor-feature-toggle/README.md

 You'll need to import `FeatureToggleProvider` and add it into the root component of your application.
 So that you can enable/disable features via `FeatureToggle` component any place in your application.

+Also, multiple `FeatureToggleProvider` are allowed, which gives more flexibility for your application.

 ```javascript
 import React, { Component } from 'react';
 import { FeatureToggleProvider, FeatureToggle } from 'reactor-feature-toggle';